cloudmesh-community/fa19-523-171/project/reportcloudai.md

 # Amazon SageMaker

-Amazon offers ML/AI offering through the service called SageMaker.
+Amazon offers ML/AI offering through the service called SageMaker [@www-google].

 Amazon SageMaker Processing to analyze data and evaluate models on the Amazon SageMaker machine learning platform.
 Amazon SageMaker is a fully managed service that covers the entire machine learning workflow, from preparing your data,